About us

 The Oceania Academy of Cerebral Palsy and other Childhood-onset Disabilities (Oceania Academy) has developed this statement to guide our Academy’s commitment to diversity and to promote equity.
 The Oceania Academy is committed to ensuring that an inclusive and equity-driven approach is embedded in all Academy activities.
 This statement is a starting point and a call for action to address the inequities in experiences and outcomes for people living with childhood-onset disability across Australia and Aotearoa New Zealand.
 The aim of this statement is to guide the activities of Oceania Academy and to ensure that equity is a priority of our work, both now and into the future.

-All feedback is welcome and can be directed to Rachel Toovey r.toovey@unimelb.edu.au or Amy Hogan amy@cpsociety.org.nz
+Feedback on the statement is welcome at any time and can be directed to Rachel Toovey r.toovey@unimelb.edu.au or Amy Hogan amy@cpsociety.org.nz